 Part of the site is within an area on which development consent cannot be granted unless there is a Master Plan for the land, and the consent authority has taken the Master Plan into consideration.
+In these circumstances, Section 4.23 of the EPA Act provides that this obligation may be satisfied by the making and approval of a concept development application in respect of that land2.
+Any such concept development application is to contain the information required to be included in a master plan under SREP26.
+A concept development application has been submitted.

 Land containing the existing structures at the head of Blackwattle Bay has been the subject of the Master Plan for Rozelle and Blackwattle Bay Maritime Precincts prepared by the Waterways Authority and adopted in 2002.
 This document intended to guide redevelopment from 2002 to 2007.
-This master plan identified the existing wharves as continuing as a use for commercial boating.
-It only applies to that part of the site occupied by the existing wharves.
-This master plan is now outdated and is to be replaced by the concept DA.
+This master plan identified the existing wharves as continuing as use for commercial boating.
+This master plan is now outdated and is to be replaced by the concept DA in so far as it applies to the site.